jakobkmar/SimpleKotlinMail/guide/docs/server.md

 ## Listeners

+With listeners, you can receive and process emails.

 #### Data (easiest)

 This listener is called last (it listens to the `DATA` command) and therefore has the most information available.